Research

 Group website

 Our research group is interested in controlling complex quantum systems at the single quantum level.
-Such control can be achieved, for example, for molecules at ultracold (below millikelvin) temperatures.
+Such control can be achieved for molecules at ultracold (millikelvin) temperatures.
 Ultracold molecules offer a vast number of applications, ranging from searches for novel physics, probes for possible variations of fundamental constants, precision measurements, studies of many-body quantum systems, and manipulation of the outcome of chemical reactions.
-Among the different types of molecules, polar molecules are of particular interest, since their electric dipole moment introduces a long-range interaction between the molecules.
-This additional degree-of-freedom has been, for example, suggested to enable a new architecture for hybrid quantum computing.
-In order to realize these applications, an ultracold and dense sample of molecules is required.
-We employ a cryogenic buffer-gas source to create a high-flux beam of a versatile set of molecules at a few Kelvin.
-This beam allows us to subsequently apply laser cooling and other atomic physics techniques to reduce the temperature even further, eventually reaching the ultracold, degenerate quantum regime.
+Among the different types of molecules, polar molecules are of particular interest since their electric dipole moment introduces a long-range force between the molecules.
+This dipole-dipole interaction can be harnessed for novel architectures for hybrid quantum computing.
+In our lab, we employ a cryogenic buffer-gas source to create a high-flux beam of molecules at a few Kelvin.
+This beam allows us to subsequently apply laser cooling and other atomic physics techniques to reduce the temperature of the molecules to eventually reach the ultracold quantum regime.

 Joshua Lui